x

 More () »

-Bond reduced for McDonald's employee charged with shooting and killing woman at Orange Mound store
+Charges dropped against McDonald's employee who police said shot and killed woman at Orange Mound store

 According to the affidavit, the customer flashed a gun during an argument over an order.
 Police said the worker then shot her in the chest.

 MPD officers responded to the shooting just before 2 a.m.
-Monday, March 13 at the McDonald's in the 1400 block of S Trezevant.
+Monday, March 13, 2023, at the McDonald's in the 1400 block of South Trezevant.
 Investigators said officers found a woman with a gunshot wound lying on the ground upon arrival.
 The woman was pronounced dead at the scene.

-According to the affidavit, video showed the victim first flashing a gun at Deener, and knocking on the drive-thru window with the weapon during an altercation with Deener about her order being incorrect.
+According to the affidavit, video showed the victim first flashing a gun at the employee and knocking on the drive-thru window with the weapon during an altercation with the worker about her order being incorrect.

 The affidavit said the verbal altercation continued after the victim lowered her gun.
-Shortly after she lowered her weapon, Deener allegedly pulled a handgun from his pocket, shooting the victim in the chest, according to the report.
+That's when the affidavit said the worker pulled a handgun from his pocket and shot the woman in the chest.

 Before You Leave, Check This Out